Christopher Morel Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies have the 16th-ranked team ERA across all league pitching staffs (4.23).
+- The Phillies' 4.23 team ERA ranks 16th across all league pitching staffs.

-- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (82 total, 1.1 per game).
+- Phillies pitchers combine to give up 84 home runs (1.1 per game), the ninth-fewest in the league.

-- Nola (6-5) gets the starting nod for the Phillies in his 17th start of the season.
-He's put together a 4.38 ERA in 100 2/3 innings pitched, with 98 strikeouts.
+- Walker (8-3) gets the starting nod for the Phillies in his 17th start of the season.
+He's put together a 4.10 ERA in 83 1/3 innings pitched, with 71 strikeouts.

-- The right-hander's most recent time out was on Thursday against the Atlanta Braves, when he threw six scoreless innings while allowing two hits.
+- In his most recent time out on Friday against the New York Mets, the righty threw six innings, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.